Family of Kamala Harris: Ancestry of Kamala Harris

 Kamala Harris is of Jamaican descent on her paternal side and of Indian descent on her maternal side.

 Donald J. Harris wrote in an account of his family ancestry that the Harris name comes from his paternal grandfather Joseph Alexander Harris, a land owner and agricultural produce exporter, and that his paternal grandmother "Miss Chrishy" (née Christiana Brown) was a descendant of both enslaved Jamaicans and Hamilton Brown, a plantation and slave owner.
 However, Snopes, a fact-checking website, rated this claim as unproven pending further research.
-In July of 2019, Snopes noted that Harris made errors in some of the vital dates he provided for births and deaths of his grandparents.
+In July 2019, Snopes noted that Harris made errors in some of the vital dates he provided for births and deaths of his grandparents.
 The following year, PolitiFact stopped short of Snopes's unproven rating, and again reviewed the validity of the story, saying about the Stanford professor emeritus's claim that he is the descendant of the slave owner, "I would be inclined to believe him."

 Harris' maternal ancestral home is the village of Thulasendrapuram in India, in which her grandfather P. V. Gopalan was born.
 The Gopalans belonged to the conservative Tamil Brahmin community, a part of India's historically elite Brahmin varna.